pywbem/pywbem/DEVELOP.md

       - `git tag -d v$MNU`

-    - Push these tag deletions upstream:
+    - If there were any tag deletions, push these tag deletions upstream:

       - `git push --tags`